aberranthacker/chibiakumas/README.md

    make install
 ```
 and thats it.
-Now you ready to run the `uknc/build.sh` script which will do the rest.
+Now you are all set to run the `uknc/build.sh` script which will do the rest.